MadhoshYagnik/problem1-wisecow-deployment/README.md

 # CI/CD Pipeline Summary

-Thank you for providing the files and the Dockerfile content.
-Based on the provided information, I can summarize the CI/CD pipeline as follows:

 1. The pipeline is triggered by pushes to the `main` branch of the repository.

 2. The first job, `build-and-push`, is responsible for building and pushing a Docker image to Docker Hub.
 It performs the following steps: